Terms & Conditions of Sale

 9. Indemnification

-2. If there is a claim that any Product, in the form in which Seller sold it to Buyer, infringes another person’s patent or other intellectual property right in the jurisdiction in which such sale took place, then (i) Seller will defend Buyer against such claim and will pay all damages and costs finally awarded to Buyer as a result thereof, and (ii) if any Product subject to such a claim is determined to infringe another person’s patent or other intellectual property right, Seller shall, at its sole option and expense, either procure for Buyer the right to continue using the Product or accept return of the Product from Buyer and refund the purchase price thereof.
+9.2 If there is a claim that any Product, in the form in which Seller sold it to Buyer, infringes another person’s patent or other intellectual property right in the jurisdiction in which such sale took place, then (a) Seller will defend Buyer against such claim and will pay all damages and costs finally awarded to Buyer as a result thereof, and (b) if any Product subject to such a claim is determined to infringe another person’s patent or other intellectual property right, Seller shall, at its sole option and expense, either procure for Buyer the right to continue using the Product, replace or modify the same in a manner satisfactory to Buyer so as to avoid the infringement, or accept return of the Product from Buyer and refund the purchase price thereof.
+Seller shall not assert any of its patents or other intellectual property rights against Buyer or Buyer’s affiliates or customers worldwide in connection with any use of products or services provided to Buyer in the production, use, preparation, sale, or delivery of, or other action with respect to, the products or services of Buyer or Buyer’s affiliates or customers.

 10. Insurance

-1. Seller shall maintain appropriate insurance coverage, in accordance with best industry practices, with a reputable insurance company against all relevant losses, liabilities, and indemnities that may arise in connection with an order and Seller’s operations.
+10.1 Seller shall maintain appropriate insurance coverage, in accordance with best industry practices, with a reputable insurance company against all relevant losses, liabilities, and indemnities that may arise in connection with an order and Seller’s operations.
 Buyer may specify additional insurance coverage requirements applicable to an order.
 Such coverage shall not limit Seller’s liability under an order.
+All such policies shall name Buyer as an additional insured, specifically insure Buyer for its own negligence and other culpable conduct, and contain a waiver of subrogation against Buyer.
 Upon Buyer’s request, Seller shall provide Buyer with a copy of the insurance certificate evidencing coverage.
+Seller’s insurance carrier must notify Buyer at least thirty (30) days prior to any expiration or termination of, or material change to, the policy.
+Seller will also require insurance from all of its subcontractors with the same coverages and limits.

 11. Intellectual Property

-3. Seller retains its Intellectual Property that existed before this order.
-Supplier grants Buyer a worldwide, nonexclusive, royalty free, irrevocable, perpetual license under its Intellectual Property to use, sell, repair, and reconstruct Products and copy, distribute, and create derivative works of copyrightable work product and deliverables.
+11.3 Seller retains its Intellectual Property that existed before each order.
+Seller grants Buyer a worldwide, nonexclusive, royalty free, fully-paid, irrevocable, perpetual license under its Intellectual Property to use, sell, repair, and reconstruct Products and copy, distribute, and create derivative works of copyrightable work product and deliverables.

-4. Seller hereby assigns to Buyer all right, title, and interest in and to all Intellectual Property in Products created for Buyer related to an order.
-Seller shall promptly disclose all Intellectual property owned by Buyer pursuant to Section 11.3, including all inventions, and shall execute any documents necessary to perfect Buyer’s ownership therein.
+11.4 Seller hereby assigns to Buyer all right, title, and interest in and to all Intellectual Property in Products created for Buyer related to an order.
+Seller shall promptly disclose all Intellectual property owned by Buyer pursuant to this Section 11.4, including all inventions, and shall execute any documents necessary to perfect Buyer’s ownership therein.

 12. Termination

-1. Without prejudice to any other rights of termination provided herein, Buyer reserves the right to terminate an order or any part thereof at its sole convenience.
-Further,
+12.1 Without prejudice to any other rights of termination provided herein, Buyer reserves the right to terminate an order or any part thereof at its sole convenience.

-2. The agreement, an order, or any part thereof, may be terminated immediate at any time, effective upon written notice under the following conditions:
+12.2 These Conditions, an order, or any part thereof, may be terminated immediately at any time, effective upon written notice and Seller shall compensate Buyer for damages suffered by Buyer, under the following conditions:

-2. (b) by either Party if the other Party commits a material breach of this agreement and such breach is not cured within thirty (30) business days of written notice of such breach, or if such breach is not reasonably subject to cure within thirty (30) business days, or if the Party in breach has not commenced a continuous good faith effort to cure the default; or
+(b) by either Party if the other Party commits a material breach of these Conditions and such breach is not cured within thirty (30) days of written notice of such breach, or if such breach is not reasonably subject to cure within thirty (30) days, or if the Party in breach has not commenced a continuous good faith effort to cure the default; or

 13. Supply

-1. Seller shall inform Buyer, in writing, before accepting any order in the event that Seller has made changes to the composition of the processed material or the construction design of supplies and Products previously provided to Buyer.
+13.1 Seller shall inform Buyer, in writing, before accepting any order in the event that Seller has made changes to the composition of the processed material or the construction design of supplies and Products previously provided to Buyer.
 Any such changes shall not be permitted without Buyer’s prior written approval.
+Seller will be liable for all losses and damages that Buyer may suffer if Seller does not comply with the requirements in this clause.

 14. Events Beyond Seller’s Control

-1. Neither party will be in default for any delay or failure to perform due to natural, civil, or political causes beyond its control and without its fault or negligence (“Force Majeure”).
+14.1 Neither party will be in default for any delay or failure to perform due to natural, civil, or political causes beyond its reasonable control and without its fault or negligence (“Force Majeure”).

-2. The following shall not constitute a Force Majeure event for Seller: (a) Seller’s inability to Sell Products at a more advantageous price; (b) increases in Seller’s production costs; (c) interruptions in Seller’s supplies, including if a supplier fails to supply Seller; (d) labor disputes or strikes at Seller’s facilities; or (e) epidemics.
+14.2 The following shall not constitute a Force Majeure event for Seller: (a) Seller’s inability to sell Products at a more advantageous price; (b) increases in Seller’s production costs; (c) interruptions in Seller’s supplies, including if a supplier fails to supply Seller; (d) labor disputes or strikes at Seller’s facilities; or (e) epidemics.

-3. The Party affected by a Force Majeure event shall promptly provide written notice to the other party, explaining in detail the full particulars and expected duration of the event, and shall use its best efforts to remedy the event with as little impact to the other party as possible.
+14.3 The Party affected by a Force Majeure event shall promptly provide written notice to the other party, explaining in detail the full particulars and expected duration of the event, and shall use its best efforts to remedy the event with as little impact to the other party as possible.
+Buyer will have the right to purchase products and services from other sources during the period of Force Majeure.

 15. Remedies

-5. If any portion of an order invalid or unenforceable, the remaining portions of the order remain valid and enforceable.
+15.5 If any portion of an order is invalid or unenforceable, the remaining portions of the order remain valid and enforceable.

 16. Confidential Information

-2. Neither Party, including but not limited to its affiliated entities, owners, managers and employees shall, without the prior written consent of the disclosing Party, for any purpose other than the proper performance of its obligations under these Conditions make use of or disclose or permit the use or disclosure to any third party of any trade secrets or other Confidential Information, whether relating to the method of operation or business of the other Party or the Products which it may receive or obtain either directly or indirectly, or make any public announcement, communication or circular concerning the transactions to which these Conditions shall apply.
+16.2 Neither Party, including but not limited to its affiliated entities, owners, managers, and employees shall, without the prior written consent of the disclosing Party, for any purpose other than the proper performance of its obligations under these Conditions, make use of or disclose or permit the use or disclosure to any third party of any trade secrets or other Confidential Information, whether relating to the method of operation or business of the other Party or the Products which it may receive or obtain either directly or indirectly, or make any public announcement, communication, or circular concerning the transactions to which these Conditions shall apply.
 This obligation shall remain in force 5 (five) years after fulfilment of the Products.
-Upon Seller’s request, Buyer shall promptly return all documents and other materials received from Seller.
-Seller shall be entitled to injunctive relief for any violation of this clause.
+Upon Buyer’s request, Seller shall promptly return all documents and other materials received from Buyer.
+Buyer shall be entitled to injunctive relief for any violation of this clause.

-3. A disclosing Party has no liability or responsibility for errors or omissions in, or any decisions made by the receiving Party in reliance on any Confidential Information disclosed under these Purchase Terms.
-No warranties of any kind (whether express, implied or statutory) are made in connection with the Products as to the accuracy or completeness of the Confidential Information disclosed.
+16.3 A disclosing Party has no liability or responsibility for errors or omissions in, or any decisions made by, the receiving Party in reliance on any Confidential Information disclosed under these Conditions.
+No warranties of any kind (whether express, implied, or statutory) are made in connection with the Products as to the accuracy or completeness of the Confidential Information disclosed.

-4. This clause does not apply to information that Buyer can document is: (i) in the public domain; (ii) known to Buyer at the time of disclosure; or (iii) rightfully obtained by Buyer on a non-confidential basis from a third party.
+16.4 This clause does not apply to information that can be documented is: (a) rightfully in the public domain; (b) known to receiving party without restriction at the time of disclosure; or (c) rightfully obtained by receiving party on a non-confidential basis from a third party.

 17. Assignment